Blitter: Blitters in computers and video games

-1986: The Intel 82786 is a programmable graphics processor with a BIT_BLT instruction to move rectangular sections of bitmaps.

 1987: The IBM 8514/A display adapter, introduced with the IBM Personal System/2 computers in April 1987, includes bit block transfer hardware.

 1987: The Atari Mega ST 2 ships with a blitter chip.
 Officially called the "Atari ST Bit-Block Transfer Processor", stylized as BLiTTER, it provides 16 options for merging source and destination data.
 The blitter is supported on most subsequent ST machines.

 1989: The short-lived Atari Transputer Workstation contains blitter hardware as part of its (Mega ST-based) "Blossom" video system.

+1989: The Atari Lynx color handheld game system has a custom blitter with scaling and distortion effects.

-1993: The last game console produced by Atari Corporation, the Jaguar, ships with blitter hardware as part of the custom "Tom" chip.
+1993: The Atari Jaguar game console has blitter hardware as part of the custom "Tom" chip.

-1996: The VESA Group introduced a common standardized way to access features like hardware Bit Block transfers (Bit Blt) with VBE/accelerator functions (VBE/AF) on PCs.
-Before that time, each DOS application required to ship with specific video card drivers.
-On Windows each video card had its own driver and a standardized API to use them.
+1996: The VESA Group introduced a standardized way to access features like hardware Bit Block transfers with VBE/accelerator functions (VBE/AF) on IBM PC compatibles.

 Operation

 Typically, a computer program puts information into certain hardware registers describing what memory transfer needs to be completed and the logical operations to perform on the data.
 The CPU then triggers the blitter to begin operating.
 The CPU is free for other processing while the blitter is working, though the blit running in parallel uses memory bandwidth.

-To copy data with fully transparent pixels—such sprites—some hardware allows a specific pixel value to be ignored, such as color 0, during the blit.
+To copy data with fully transparent pixels—such as sprites—some hardware allows a specific pixel value to be ignored, such as color 0, during the blit.
 Those pixels are not written to the destination.

 Another approach on some systems is to have a second 1 bit per pixel image used as a mask to indicate which pixels to transfer and which to leave untouched.
 The mask operates like a stencil.
 The logical operation is: